My Story

 Official Bio

-Phoebe Gildea has been praised for her vibrant voice, honest acting, and engaging stage presence.
-She has performed roles including Lauretta (Gianni Schicchi), Amalia (She Loves Me), Cathleen (Riders to the Sea), Emma (Jekyll & Hyde), Foreign Princess (Rusalka), Zerlina (Don Giovanni), Miss Pinkerton (The Old Maid and the Thief), Despina (Così fan tutte), and created the role of Celeste for the world premiere workshop of new opera FREE MEN.
-She has appeared companies such as Portland Opera, Clackamas Repertory Theatre, Majestic Theater, the Astoria Music Festival, Cascadia Concert Opera, and Eugene Opera, among others.
-An active performer in concert, Ms. Gildea has put together several successful solo programs for venues including Jaqua Concert Hall and The Wildish Theater, on such themes as music that walks the line between opera and musical theater; music based on the text and stories of Shakespeare; and songs of death and supernatural phenomena for Halloween.
-As a soloist, she has performed Berlioz’s Les nuits d’été, Copland’s Twelve Poems of Emily Dickinson, Bach's Peasant Cantata, and the Vivaldi Gloria.
+Phoebe Gildea (they/she) has been described as "radiant on stage," with a "rich, beautiful voice" (Oregon ArtsWatch).
+They have performed roles in opera and theater alike, including the titular role in Iolanthe, Alice Russell in LIZZIE: The Musical, Emma in Jekyll & Hyde, Lady Macbeth in Macbeth (Majestic Theatre), Sister Sophia in The Sound of Music, Pat in Kinky Boots, Amalia in She Loves Me, Zweite Dame and Papagena in The Magic Flute; and created the role of Celeste for the world premiere workshop of new opera FREE MEN.
+They have appeared with companies such as Portland Opera, Clackamas Repertory Theatre, Light Opera of Portland, Majestic Theater, Stumptown Stages, the Astoria Music Festival, Lark Opera, and Eugene Opera, among others.
+An active performer in concert, Phoebe has put together several successful solo programs for venues including Jaqua Concert Hall and The Wildish Theater, on such themes as music that walks the line between opera and musical theater; music based on the text and stories of Shakespeare; and songs of death and supernatural phenomena for Halloween.
+As a soloist, she has performed Berlioz’s Les nuits d’été, Copland’s Twelve Poems of Emily Dickinson, Bach's Magnificat, and Handel's Messiah.

-Ms. Gildea holds a Bachelor of Music degree in vocal performance from Chapman University.
-Equally passionate about understanding music as about performing it, she received a concurrent Bachelor of Arts in music, which included an interdisciplinary thesis on the history of resurrection mythology in opera.
-Her academic achievements include the Burghardt Award (for outstanding academic achievement in music), the Music History Award, and the Award for Academic Excellence from the University Honors Program.
+Phoebe holds a Bachelor of Music degree in vocal performance from Chapman University.
+Equally passionate about understanding music as about performing it, they received a concurrent Bachelor of Arts in music, which included an interdisciplinary thesis on the history of resurrection mythology in opera.